datahub-project/datahub/docs/lineage/dagster.md

         return None
 ```

-### Using SQL Query Parsing to Extract Lineage
+### Extracting Lineage from SQL Queries

-DataHub's Dagster integration can automatically capture dataset inputs and outputs for Software Defined assets from the SQL queries it runs by parsing the SQL.
-Simply add the executed query to the Asset Metadata with the `Query` tag.
+DataHub's Dagster integration can automatically detect dataset inputs and outputs for Software Defined Assets by analyzing the SQL queries it executes.
+To enable this feature, simply add the executed query to the Asset Metadata using the `Query` tag.

-Here is an example of a Software Defined Asset annotated with the Query:
+Here's an example of a Software Defined Asset with an annotated Query:

 ```python
 @asset(key_prefix=["prod", "snowflake", "db_name", "schema_name"])